Bridging Cognitive Maps: a Hierarchical Active Inference Model of Spatial Alternation Tasks and the Hippocampal-Prefrontal Circuit: Introduction

 \section{Introduction}

 To solve cognitive problems, such as finding the shortest route to a goal destination in a busy city, we can use so-called \emph{cognitive maps} of the situation that affords flexible planning.
 The concept of the cognitive map has been initially popularized by Tolman, especially in the context of spatial navigation \citep{tolman1948cognitive}.
 An extensive body of literature has investigated the neuronal underpinnings of cognitive maps for spatial navigation in humans, rodents, and other animals.
 This research has established the crucial importance of structures of the medial temporal lobe and especially of the hippocampal formation in the creation of codes for allocentric space, such as place cells (in the hippocampus) \citep{okeefe_precis_1979,OKeefe1971} and grid cells (in the entorhinal cortex) \citep{hafting2005microstructure}.
-The same brain structures might provide a geometric code to navigate in ``cognitive'' domains, too \citep{bellmund2018navigating,epstein2017cognitive,buzsaki2013memory}.
+An emerging perspective to understand these findings is that cognitive mapping in the hippocampal formation might be described at the computational level as a sequence learning problem and that place cells, grid cells and other specialized codes might emerge from such sequence learning \citep{whittington_tolman-eichenbaum_2020,whittington_how_2022,george_clone-structured_2021,raju2022space,stachenfeld2017hippocampus,stoianov_hippocampal_2022,chen2022predictive,levenstein2024sequential,recanatesi2021predictive}.
+Furthermore, it has been suggested that the same hippocampal codes that support spatial navigation might also support navigation in ``cognitive'' domains \citep{bellmund2018navigating,epstein2017cognitive,buzsaki2013memory}.

-In parallel, the concept of a cognitive map can apply to more abstract state spaces that describe the sequential stages of a task at hand (for example, buying a gift in one's preferred shop and then bringing it to a friend's house) as opposed to the more fine-grained spatial codes found in the hippocampal formation.
+In parallel, the concept of a cognitive map can apply to the abstract state spaces that describe the sequential stages of a task at hand (for example, buying a gift in one's preferred shop and then bringing it to a friend's house) as opposed to the more fine-grained spatial codes found in the hippocampal formation.
 Recent studies reported that prefrontal structures, such as the orbitofrontal cortex, might host such coarse task codes, which might permit representing (for example) the current and the next stages of the task \citep{niv2019learning,schuck_human_2016} as well as future navigational goals \citep{basu2021orbitofrontal}, as opposed to a physical location.

 Crucially, during goal-directed spatial navigation (and other cognitive problems), it is often necessary to combine cognitive maps of task space (to find a sequence of coarse-grained actions to progress in task space, such as ensuring the correct sequence of destinations to buy and deliver a gift) and physical space (to find a path that reaches the next intended destination) \citep{ito2015prefrontal,pezzulo2014principles,verschure2014and}.
 However, we still lack a comprehensive theory that explains the ways cognitive maps of physical and task space interact when executing cognitive tasks.